Conditions: What the System Organizes Around

 Repeatedly.

-Over time, the system begins to register patterns in what it’s exposed to.
+Over time, the system registers patterns in what it’s exposed to.

 Not as ideas.